Software-Analysis-Team/link-commands/README.md

 This document describes a format for specifying how to replay single link commands independently of the build system.

 ## Background
-Currently, there is compilation database, which specified by [Clang](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
+Currently, there is compilation database format, which specified by [Clang](https://clang.llvm.org/docs/JSONCompilationDatabase.html).
 Compilation commands are actively used for syntax analysis of code, but there are cases, when the compilation commands cannot provide all the necessary information, for example, look into simple C/C++ code:
 `a.cpp:`
 ```